Our story

 We are guided by nine investment principles:

-1. Cultural value: We prioritise songs and stories that contribute to our rautaki Māori; support a range of voices and experiences, including those from varying ages, races, ethnicities, abilities, genders, religions, cultures, and sexual orientations; effectively communicate captivating social, cultural, political, or historical aspects of Aotearoa New Zealand; have strong appeal to audiences who are currently underserved with local content; and ensure that the key creative team has a deep understanding and connection to the stories and songs they wish to create.
+1. Cultural value: We will prioritise songs and stories that contribute to Te Pae Tata our rautaki Māori; support a range of voices and experiences, including those from varying ages, races, ethnicities, abilities, genders, religions, cultures, and sexual orientations; effectively communicate captivating social, cultural, political, or historical aspects of Aotearoa New Zealand; have strong appeal to audiences who are currently underserved with local content; and ensure that the key creative team has a deep understanding and connection to the stories and songs they wish to create.

 2. Balance: We will continue to balance investment in content intended for both general and priority audiences, however, our primary focus is on public media content that highlights aspects of Aotearoa New Zealand that are less frequently covered in local media.